One-step generative models

 IN = ImageNet.
 NFE = network function evaluations.
 AYF-S at 4 NFE (FID 1.70, 0.24s) outperforms sCD-XXL at 2 NFE (FID 1.88, 0.50s) using 5× fewer parameters.

 What I find most satisfying about this whole family is that the composition rule is the single unifying principle, even though it can look like a different trick in each paper.
 Every method is a different answer to the same question: how do you enforce that a long jump equals composed shorter jumps, while keeping training tractable?
 Consistency models do it globally via self-distillation.
 CTM does it for any pair of times.
 Shortcut models do it discretely with step-size conditioning.
-MeanFlow does it continuously via calculus.
-Align Your Flow shows the same ideas transfer cleanly to distillation from pretrained teachers at scale.
-Once you see this, the curricula, the EMA teachers, the JVP, the 75% border-case sampling, the tangent warmup: all of it falls into place.
+Align Your Flow does it by anchoring to a pretrained teacher and showing the same ideas transfer cleanly to distillation at scale.
+MeanFlow does it continuously via calculus, with an exact identity that needs no teacher at all.
+Once you see this, the curricula, the EMA copies, the JVP, the 75% border-case sampling, the tangent warmup: all of it falls into place.

 References